• Follow Us on Social Media

 Affidavit

-A written statement of facts that are made under oath and that must be witnessed and signed by a notary or other official authorized to administer oaths.
+A written statement of true facts that you swear to be true.
+It must be witnessed and signed by a notary or someone authorized to administer oaths.

 Annulment

-A legal proceeding used to declare a marriage null and void.
+A legal process to officially end a marriage and declare it invalid.

 Answer